Turnpike in Lipschitz-nonlinear optimal control: Infinite-dimensional systems

 for all $t \in [0, T]$, and

 Moreover, $\mu>0$ is independent of $\*y^0$. \end{theorem}

 The proof of turnpike (see \Cref{sec: turnpike.wave.proof}) is identical to the finite-dimensional case.
-Some technical adaptations are however needed for obtaining the quasi-turnpike bounds, wherein one uses the Duhamel formula for mild solutions in view of applying an integral Gr\"onwall argument, in the spirit of the ODE setting.
+Some technical adaptations are however needed for obtaining the bounds through quasi-turnpike controls, wherein one uses the Duhamel formula for mild solutions in view of applying an integral Gr\"onwall inequality-based argument, in the spirit of the ODE setting.
+The assumption $f(0)=0$ is of technical nature, and is clarified in \Cref{rem: ctrl.wave}.

 \begin{remark}[On the choice of $J_T$] We note that in existing turnpike results for the wave equation, e.g. \cite{gugat2016optimal, trelat2018steady, zuazua2017large}, a slightly weaker functional is sometimes considered.
 For instance, in \cite{zuazua2017large} for the linear wave equation, only the $L^2(0,T;H^1_0(\Omega))$--norm of $y-\overline{y}$ is penalized, and not the $L^2((0,T)\times\Omega)$--norm of $\del_t y$, yet turnpike is shown to hold for the full state $(y, \del_t y)$.
 This is justified by the equipartition of energy property, which states that, along a given time interval $[0,T]$, the energy concentrated on the $y$ component in $H^1_0(\Omega)$ and on the $\del_t y$ component in $L^2(\Omega)$ is comparably the same up to a compact remainder term.
 We choose to work with a functional penalizing the full state of the system due to the specificity of our proof strategy. \end{remark}